 - Provide strategic perspectives on advocacy issues and UN Women’s thematic priorities;

-- Women, Peace and Security, Humanitarian Action and preventing violent extremism,
+- Women, Peace and Security, Humanitarian Action and Preventing Violent Extremism,

 - Women’s economic and political empowerment;

-- Engagement of men and boys in promoting gender equality,
+- Engagement of men and boys in promoting gender equality;

 - Ending violence against women and girls;

-- Mobilize young people and governments to make pledges in support of gender equality and hold them accountable for their commitments;
+- Mobilize young people and governments to make pledges in support of gender equality and hold them accountable for their commitments.

-Membership of GIA:
+Membership of the Group:

 Benefits of GIA:

-Members of the GIA will benefit from:
+Members of the GIA benefit from the following:

 Selection process for GIA representatives:

-- Age between 18 and 30.
+- Aged between 18 and 35;

 - Candidates should be leaders or members of youth-led or youth-servicing organizations or remarkable informal youth initiatives and have access to wide youth networks;

 - Youth representative with a record of accomplishment in areas related to gender equality and women’s empowerment;

 - Candidates should have access to, and be reasonably proficient in, communication technologies.